step-/yad/feature-comparison.md

 For short, I will use **yadL** for the products of this fork, and **yadU** for the parent project's.
 [More info](README.md)

-yadL version number is formed as 0.42.x where integer "x" indicates some released progress worth mentioning.

 Numbered notes are grouped together at the end of this long page.

+The symbol (§)N refers to the Pull Request (PR) number N the yadL repository makes to the yadU repository ([list of pull requests]).

+## YadL versioning scheme

+YadL versioning follows [Semantic Versioning] but deviates as regards the meaning of the third component, the PATCH number, which indicates any level of change worth tagging, such as a fix, a backported feature, a new, original feature, or even a breaking change.
+YadL version numbers start  with `0.42` followed by dot and the PATCH number.

 ## Licence and copyright

-GNU GPL3 is license to both yadL and yadU.
-Copyright notices in yadL source code are not always up-to-date.
-To comply with GPL3's license I hereby claim copyright on the source code added to this repository:
+YadL is licensed under the GNU General Public License version 3 (GPLv3).
+Due to occasional inconsistencies in copyright notices within the source code, to ensure compliance with GPLv3 license requirements I affirm my copyright ownership of all source code contributions I have made to this repository.

-		yad maintenance branch, aka yad-maintain-gtk2, yadL, (C) 2019-2023 step
+		yad maintenance branch, aka yad-maintain-gtk2, yadL, (C) 2019-2025 step

-## New yadL features
+## yadL features not found in yadU

-yadL of its own adds the following new features not included in yadU, to the best of my knowledge.
+YadL of its own adds the following new features, which, to the best of my knowledge, cannot be found in yadU.
-Refer to [yadL commit log](https://github.com/step-/yad/commits) for more details.
+Refer to the [yadL commit log] for more details.
-See also [Preparing yadL scripts for yadU](https://github.com/step-/yad/wiki/Preparing-yadL-scripts-for-yadU) in the yadL Wiki.
+See also the [Preparing yadL scripts for yadU] Wiki page.

-- option `--icon-width=SIZE` is a deprecated alias for `--icon-size`
-- new option `--center-keep`
+- The yadL about dialog is modified to reflect its new origin and development.
-- yadL GTK+-3 binary still supports stock items for button icons
+- The yadL GTK+-3 binary still supports stock icons for buttons and image options.
-- yadL still uses the GtkSpell3 spell engine
+- The yadL binary still links to the GtkSpell3 spell engine.
-- yadL's own about dialog is modified
-- save print settings to new file `$XDG_CONFIG_HOME/yad/print.conf` ⁽⁵⁾
+- YadL saves print settings to the new file `$XDG_CONFIG_HOME/yad/print.conf` ⁽⁵⁾

-(§)N Refers to our pull request (PR) number N [https://github.com/v1cont/yad/pulls?q=author%3Astep-](https://github.com/v1cont/yad/pulls?q=author%3Astep-).
+- The `--icon-width=SIZE` option is a deprecated alias for `--icon-size`.
+- The new `--center-keep` option.

-- symbolic ID field references in form dialog actions [0.42.71]  (§)213
+- The new `@ID` symbolic field reference for form `@`commands [0.42.71] (§)213.
-- symbolic ID names in form dialog output [0.42.71]  (§)213
+- The new `--use-output-prefix` option tags form field output with field `ID` names [0.42.71] (§)213.
+- A new invisible form field type `:INV` [0.42.85].
-- auto-disable form buttons and list items while synchronous action runs [0.42.73]  (§)221
+- YadL disables form buttons and list items while synchronous user commands are running [0.42.73] (§)221.

+## Frozen features

+Due to Fatdog64 Linux no longer packaging the Webkit engine, I stopped compiling and maintaining yadL's HTML dialog widget.
+Some YadL versions compiled with Webkit can be found

-## Notable bug fixes
+## Historical bug fixes

-Several bugs that affected the parent project when it was forked have been fixed.
-The following stand out:
+Several bugs that affect the upstream 0.42.0 yadU release have been fixed.
+The following fixes stand out:

-* some print dialog issues⁽¹⁾ [0.42.38]
+- Some print dialog issues⁽¹⁾ [0.42.38].
-* forcefully close a notebook dialog on exit if some tab has hung
+- Forcefully closing a notebook dialog on exit if some tab has hung.
-* unpredictably, notebook tabs are too small [0.42.43]
+- Notebook tabs are unpredictably too small [0.42.43].
-* form button syntax [0.42.75]
+- Form button syntax issues [0.42.75].

-## Known bugs
+## Known yadL bugs

-* (GTK+-2 build only) If the main icon of the notification dialog is a named icon, it does not scale automatically, therefore it looks larger than other icons in the tray.
+- (GTK+-2 build only) If the main icon of the notification dialog is a named icon, it does not scale automatically, therefore it looks larger than other icons in the tray.
 This bug has existed since at least version 0.40.0.
-It can only be noticed on some notification trays that do not themselves resize the icons they display.
+It can only be seen on some notification trays that do not themselves resize the icons.

-## Frozen or untested features

-* HTML dialog widget - As Fatdog64 Linux no longer packages the Webkit engine, I do not make an effort to maintain or even compile yadL's HTML dialog widget.

 ## Diverged features

 See the _New yadL features_ and _Notes_ sections.

-## Features and bug fixes backported from yadU to yadL
+## Backported features and bug fixes

 [This list](https://github.com/step-/blob/maintain-gtk2/feature-comparison.md)
-of yadU features is extracted from the [NEWS](https://github.com/v1cont/NEWS) file.
+of yadU features is extracted from the upstream [NEWS](https://github.com/v1cont/NEWS) file.

-The version numbers in the following headings refer to yadU releases.
+Version numbers in **headings** refer to yadU releases.
-My annotations are wrapped in square brackets.
-The version numbers refer to yadL releases.
+Version numbers withing **paragraphs** refer to yadL releases.

-(§)N Refers to our pull request (PR) number N [https://github.com/v1cont/yad/pulls?q=author%3Astep-](https://github.com/v1cont/yad/pulls?q=author%3Astep-).
+The symbol (§)N refers to the Pull Request (PR) number N the yadL repository makes to the yadU repository ([list of pull requests]).

 Abbreviations: